 Legal Requirements There are specific requirements under legislation that are your responsibility to ensure when contracting the new staff member.
 You must provide them with a copy of the Fairwork National Employment Standards Employee entitlement sheet and a copy of their signed contract outlining wages, conditions.
 They should also be aware of any other relevant information regarding your own policy and procedures.

-CHN Southern is funded by The Department of Health & Human Services under the Neighbourhood House Coordination Program
+CHN Southern is funded by The Department of Families Fairness and Housing under the Neighbourhood House Coordination Program